chi-rb/chi-cloud/README.md

 ## How using this tool looks like?

-The main goal is to keep you development flow the same, so a lot has been done to try to avoid overhead and keep every command as simple and intuitive a possible if is needed.
+The main goal is to keep you development flow the same, so a lot has been done to try to avoid overhead and keep every command as simple and intuitive a possible.

-Macro speaking, a usual development flow once everything is setup, would go like this:
+Macro speaking, a usual development flow once everything is setup, might go like this:

-### 1. Start making the required changes on the files
+### 1. Start the daiy making the required changes on the files

 Maybe pulling from git the latest changes and using your favorite editor edit the project.

+Nothing changes here.

-### 2. Ocassionally using Rails/Ruby commands
+### 2. Ocassionally use Rails/Ruby commands

 The script maps all Rails/Ruby commands into the vm seamless, so all the commands you already know will be the same: